Sławomir Idziak

-Sławomir Andrzej Idziak (/pl/; born 25 January 1945) is a Polish cinematographer and director who has worked on over forty Polish and foreign films.
-He is especially known for his collaboration with director Krzysztof Kieślowski.
+Sławomir Andrzej Idziak (/pl/; born 25 January 1945) is a Polish cinematographer and director, known for his works in Polish and foreign films.
+He is especially known for his collaborations with director Krzysztof Kieślowski and Krzysztof Zanussi.

 In 2019, the American Society of Cinematographers included Three Colours: Blue shot by Idziak on the list of the best-photographed films of the 20th century.

 Life and career

 Idziak was born on 25 January 1945 in Katowice, Poland.

-In 1969, he graduated from the National Film School in Łódź.
-He has made fourteen films with Krzysztof Zanussi, including Kontrakt (The Contract), The Constant Factor and A Year of the Quiet Sun.
-He worked on all the early films of Krzysztof Kieślowski, including his television, feature film and foreign debuts, additionally, the two collaborated on A Short Film About Killing, The Double Life of Véronique and Three Colors: Blue.
+He had made fourteen films with Krzysztof Zanussi and early works from Krzysztof Kieślowski, including his television, feature film and foreign debuts.

-He has made films with such directors as Ridley Scott, John Sayles, Michael Winterbottom and John Duigan, and has also written and directed two films himself.
-He worked on Winterbottom's film I Want You, where he won an Honourable Mention at the 48th Berlin International Film Festival.
+Idziak has made films with directors such as Hark Bohm, Detlev Buck and John Duigan, and has also written and directed two films himself.
+He worked on Michael Winterbottom's film I Want You, where he won an Honourable Mention at the 48th Berlin International Film Festival.

-He moved to more mainstream films such as Gattaca (1997), Proof of Life (2000), Black Hawk Down (2001), and King Arthur (2004).
-In 2002, he was nominated for an Academy Award as well as a BAFTA for 'Best Cinematography' in the film Black Hawk Down.
+He moved to more mainstream films including Gattaca (1997), Proof of Life (2000) and Black Hawk Down (2001), which earned him a nomination for an Academy Award and a BAFTA for Best Cinematography.

-Idziak was the director of photography for Harry Potter and the Order of the Phoenix, the fifth film adaptation of J. K. Rowling's popular fantasy series, directed by David Yates.
-He is also Director of Photography for Battle of Warsaw 1920, the first ever Polish-language feature film, to be shot in 3D.
+His last mainstream production was Harry Potter and the Order of the Phoenix.
+He then worked on Battle of Warsaw 1920, the first Polish-language feature film to be shot in 3D.

-Sławomir Idziak teaches at film schools in Berlin, London and Copenhagen, and also conducts seminars in cinematography in other countries.
+Idziak teaches at film schools in Berlin, London and Copenhagen, and also conducts seminars in cinematography in other countries.
 He is currently working on a Virtual Film Studio Web site called Film Spring Open which gives users an opportunity to present work to global audiences and to make films online.
 Participants can share ideas, exchange equipment or write scripts together.
 The aim is to create an international community of filmmakers who will support each other, make films together and will care about the advertising and distribution of their films.

 In 2012, he was awarded the Order of Polonia Restituta for his "outstanding achievements for the Polish and world culture" and in 2014, he became the recipient of the Gold Medal for Merit to Culture – Gloria Artis.

 Personal life

-Sławomir was married to actress Maria Gładkowska.
+Idziak was married to actress Maria Gładkowska.